JDat/GRiD_Compass_1101_CCPROM_source/README.md

-# GRiD_Compass_1101_CCRPOM_source
+# GRiD_Compass_1101_CCPROM_source
-Attempt to create GRiD Compass 1101 rev3 CCRPOM source code.
+Attempt to create GRiD Compass 1101 rev3 CCPROM source code.

 Initial disassembly was generetated with IDA 7.6 pro Then it was translates to source code for Flat Assembler (fasmg)